Bonus advice...don't do your own illustrations! |

 to make your sentences active NOT passive.

-OUT FOR “STARTS”.
+3. Watch out for using “STARTS”.
 Avoid having your character “start” or “begin” something.

 Don’t have him start walking down the street or begin making dinner.
 Think like